wilkie/blog/posts/djehuty.md

 Regarding the left side of the interface which implements well-defined behavior, it is interesting that since such an implementation is a black box, it may be implemented as hardware.
 We live in a world where 3d-printed hardware is increasingly available.
 Now, we can find a bottleneck in our software and have our computers print a hardware implementation to solve the performance issue.
 We can plug in a hardware solution and have it transparently affect any software which uses that interface immediately.

+![Although not feasible yet, <a href="http://news.stanford.edu/news/2012/june/printable-electrical-hydrogel-062712.html">printable conductive gels</a> exist and could make circuit printing available in the home.
+[2]](printer.jpg)

 By using this software infrastructure, we make 3d-printed hardware more meaningful and easier to use for less technical users.
 We allow anybody with hardware knowledge the ability to contribute to opensource hardware communities by giving them the ability to easily solve any computational problem at any granularity (write a hardware implementation for a yaml parser, or maybe just write a hardware tokenizer, hardware string routines... you decide.)
 All in all, we will promote the much needed involvement from the electrical/computer/etc engineers and makers.

 ## The network

 We currently make use of a huge, barely centralized network of networks we call the internet.
 This network currently allows you to own a name 'davewilkinsonii.com' or 'github.com' and then use that name to map resources: 'davewilkinsonii.com/posts/djehuty' and 'github.com/wilkie/blog'.
 We then communicate using well-defined methods in order to retrieve and make sense of those resources: 'http' or 'git' respectively.

 Alright, say what you want about hardware and copyright, but the network implications here are the real political meat and bones.
+We want to provide these elements of computation without the interference of a central authority, government, or malicious organization.
+We want to ensure both the availability and integrity of the code.
+We may need to devise a new network infrastructure to support this in a minimal fashion, or craft it out of the parts we already have, namely the internet and world wide web as it is now.

 Frankly, the internet as it stands strengthens the argument for this style of encapsulation of interfaces.
 It supports a decentralized model where we can ask a question and get an answer.
 "I need a way to compute a sort of a list of numbers" can retrieve an implementation for quicksort, or maybe on another day will retrieve an implementation of insertion sort.
 Who knows.
 All we have to have here, as a basic minimum, is the ability to get *any implementation* that fulfills the specification, of which you retrieve once.

+![A peer-to-peer network should be the base model of the infrastructure.
+[3]](peer-to-peer.png)

 Now, with clever use of DNS and frontend servers, we can have a single name resolve to different resources.
 This is typically done to route resources to the nearest server geographically in order to balance demand and increase responsiveness on popular websites.
 However, here, we want to get an implementation of a behavior.
 We can co-opt the internet to get this behavior the same way that bittorrent does in order to create a network without an owner or central authority.